mayu-live/framework/klenod-plan.md

   the Klenod provider.
 - 2026-09-06: Renamed the custom-element demo source to `.jsx` and added an example-session regression test for its generated tag and module asset.
+- 2026-09-06: Render Klenod parallel route matches in their owning Mayu layout slots and collect their route modules as assets.
+- 2026-09-06: Added Klenod special-view resolution for 404s and page-resolution failures.
+A page that fails during resolution now renders the nearest `+error` view with status 500 and the original exception as a prop.

 - 2026-09-05: Migration plan created; implementation not started.
 - 2026-09-06: Added Klenod ImagePlugin inline placeholder support (16px WebP is